ballerina-platform/ballerina-spec/beps/con-sap.jco/1485_transactional_rfc_support.md

 `TransactionError` joins the existing `Error` union.

+### qRFC ordering

+qRFC preserves the order in which calls reach the queue, not the order in which the application issued them.
+Two `sendQRfc` calls made concurrently to the same queue therefore have no defined relative order.

+Callers that depend on ordering must serialise their sends for a given queue.
+The connector does not sequence them: doing so would require a per-queue lock across the client and would serialise throughput for every user in order to solve an application-level concern.
+Callers wanting parallelism should use a distinct queue per business key, which SAP processes independently.

+Draining the queue remains a property of the SAP system: entries stay queued until the inbound queue is registered with the QIN scheduler (transaction `SMQR`).

 ### The identifier is the guarantee

 The exactly-once property does not live in the call; it lives in the identifier SAP remembers until the caller confirms it.
 The API therefore keeps that identifier reachable at every point where a caller might need it, rather than hiding it behind the operation: